-The Fox Project has rescued around 7500 foxes in the past twenty-one years and has yet to find a starving adult fox.
+The Fox Project has rescued around 10500 foxes in the past twenty-five years and has yet to find a starving adult fox.

 Some folk suppose urban foxes do not know how to hunt, but, although scavenging is preferable to any fox, and uses less energy than hunting, urban foxes are just as adept at catching rats, mice, voles, rabbits and birds as their country cousins.